pixeldroid/programming-pages/lib/doc-source/_guides/Installing-the-site-template.md

 1. [Publish][publish] to GitHub Pages
 1. (optionally) modify the template to taste

 <span><svg class="icon"><use xlink:href="#icon-info-circle" /></svg> <b>Info</b></span><br>You might want to consider keeping your authored documentation and any template customizations separate from the template files to enable easier updates of the template.
 This can be accomplished with a build task that copies authored content from its source folders into the appropriate template folders.
+See the [rake tasks][rake-tasks] example for details.
 {: .ui.info.message}

 [author]: {{ site.baseurl }}/guides/Authoring-Documentation/#/guides/ "Authoring documentation"
 [publish]: {{ site.baseurl }}/guides/Publishing-to-GitHub-Pages/#/guides/ "Publishing to GitHub Pages"
+[rake-tasks]: {{ site.baseurl }}/examples/Rake-tasks/#/examples/ "Rake tasks"
 [releases]: https://github.com/pixeldroid/programming-pages/releases "Packaged releases of the Programming Pages template"